adfinis/terraform-provider-the-bastion/docs/resources/group_server.md

 - `force` (Boolean, [Write-only](https://developer.hashicorp.com/terraform/language/resources/ephemeral#write-only-arguments)) Force adding the access even if it cannot be verified
 - `force_key` (String) Force a specific SSH key for the access
 - `force_password` (String) Force a specific password for the access
 - `protocol` (String) Protocol to grant access for.
-Valid values are 'sftp', 'scpup', 'scpdown', 'rsync'.
+Valid values are 'sftp', 'scpupload', 'scpdownload', 'rsync'.
 When set, 'user' must be empty.
 A base access must already exist for the server.
 - `proxy_ip` (String) IP of the proxy server
 - `proxy_port` (String) Port of the proxy server
 - `proxy_user` (String) Username for the proxy server, use '*' to allow all users